 And so that is me today, a survivor.

-I have been to Hell and back – and I don’t necessarily mean that figuratively – and now I’m here, with all of you.
+I have been to what can only be described as Hell and back and now I’m here, with all of you.

 And all I can do is, again, thank you for your presence.
 In particular, I want to thank my parents, who fought tooth and nail for me, my sister and brother, my best friends, Eli, Ashley, and Aneesha, who have loved me since we were twelve years old and all wore Old Navy flip flops, the doctors and nurses who took such good care of me and continue to steer me on my path to recovery, my co-workers at Ecojustice who fearlessly defend our planet and have stood by me all this time, and, of course, the unstoppable Julia Hunter, who is the reason we’re all here tonight.